peteroupc/peteroupc.github.io/bernsupp.md

 4. _For every &lambda; in the domain of f, except at 0 and 1, g(&lambda;) &gt; f(&lambda;)._
 5. _For every &lambda; in the domain of f, except at 0 and 1, &omega;(&lambda;) &lt; f(&lambda;)._

 _Proof:_ First, assume _g_ and _&omega;_ have the same degree.
-If not, elevate the degree of the polynomial with lesser degree to have the same degree as the other.
+If not, rewrite the the polynomial with lesser degree to a polynomial in Bernstein form with the same degree as the other polynomial.

 Now, let _g_\[_j_\] and _&omega;_\[_j_\] be the _j_<sup>th</sup> coefficient of the polynomial _g_ or _&omega;_, respectively, in Bernstein form.
 Consider the following algorithm, which is similar to the algorithm in Proposition 1.